Fraizer Campbell: Hull City (loan)

 Campbell was sent out on loan again in the 2007–08 season, this time at Hull City in the Championship.
 He initially joined Hull in October 2007 on loan until January 2008, and scored twice on his home debut in a 3–0 victory over Barnsley.
 Following his match-winning display against Wolverhampton Wanderers on Boxing Day 2007, in which he scored one goal and assisted another, Hull expressed their interest in extending Campbell's loan until the end of the season.
 The loan extension was completed on 28 December 2007.

 Campbell finished the season as Hull's top scorer, with 15 goals in 32 appearances.
 On 24 May 2008, he played in the Hull City team that achieved promotion to the top flight for the first time in their 104-year history.
 Campbell provided the assist for Dean Windass' goal in a 1–0 win over Bristol City in the Championship play-off final at Wembley Stadium.

 Hull expressed a strong desire to retain Campbell's services for the 2008–09 season, with Hull chairman, Paul Duffen, describing Campbell as "too good for the Championship".
 Following his successes leading to their promotion, Hull were hoping to secure either a permanent move or another season-long loan, depending on Manchester United's willingness to let him go.
 However, Campbell repeatedly expressed the desire to return to Old Trafford and try to break into the first team, saying "Now I'm back at United, the plan is to try to force my way into the first team."
 He added, "I'm going to continue to work hard and try to do enough to stay here and go on from there."

 Return to Manchester United

 In July 2008, Campbell was selected for the pre-season tour of South Africa with the Manchester United first team, and scored the team's fourth goal in a 4–0 win over Kaizer Chiefs in the final of the 2008 Vodacom Challenge.
 He also scored the winning goal in Ole Gunnar Solskjær's testimonial match against Espanyol on 2 August 2008.
 After the match, United manager Alex Ferguson indicated that Campbell would remain at the club for the duration of the season, stating "Fraizer's future is here".
-Campbell earned his first winner's medal when he came on as a substitute in United's penalty shoot-out win over Portsmouth in the 2008 FA Community Shield.
-On 17 August 2008, Campbell started alongside Wayne Rooney for the opening match of the season in a 1–1 draw against Newcastle United.
+Campbell earned his first winner's medal when he entered the game as a substitute during Manchester United's penalty shoot-out win over Portsmouth during the gam for the 2008 FA Community Shield.
+On 17 August 2008, Campbell started on the field alongside Wayne Rooney for the opening match of the season in a 1–1 draw against Newcastle United.